-NCI works with farmers in every aspect of agriculture.
-NCI worked with the poultry farmers to develop this nimble, compact spreader for his poultry operation.
+At Newton Crouch, we work with farmers in every aspect of agriculture to solve problems and innovate.
+Recently, NC teamed with a poultry farmer to develop this nimble, compact spreader for his poultry operation.

-Darkling beetles cause huge loses in poultry houses by spreading diseases which kill flocks, consuming poultry feed costing thousands to replenish food supplies, and damaging the insulation of poultry house walls as they crawl in poultry litter.
+Darkling beetles cause huge loses in poultry houses by spreading diseases that can kill entire flocks, consuming poultry feed costing thousands to replenish food supplies, and damaging the insulation of poultry house walls as they crawl in poultry litter.

 Application of boric acid in swaths along the floor of the poultry houses is a quick, cost effective means of management.
 Boric acid has a triple mode of action as a neurotoxin, stomach poison and desiccant which makes it difficult for an insect population to become resistant.
 BA has the longest residual activity of any insecticide used for crawling insect management and is very safe to use around poultry.

 - Hull – 45″ X 24″, 304 stainless steel, 12 cubic foot capacity